 Spray a 4-quart slow cooker with nonstick cooking spray.
 In a large skillet, heat olive oil over medium heat.

-Meanwhile, sprinkle the drumsticks with flour, salt, and pepper.
-Brown drumsticks in the hot oil for 4-6 minutes until they begin to turn color, turning once.
+Sprinkle the drumsticks with flour, salt, and pepper.
+Brown drumsticks in the hot oil for 4 to 6 minutes until they begin to turn color, turning once.

 Place the drumsticks in the prepared slow cooker.